 When you’re going through a difficult time, it may be hard to connect with your biblical community.
 You may feel like they don’t really understand what you’re experiencing, or that you’re an inconvenience to them when you’re not feeling or acting your best.
-However, God created us to dwell in a community, and His love, compassion, strength and comfort is evidenced through the people He puts in your life.
+However, God created us to dwell in a community, and His love, compassion, strength, and comfort are evidenced through the people He puts in your life.

 If you’re going through a difficulty, medical or not, consider the ways you can draw strength from your biblical community: